-The Best Portable Bluetooth Speakers of 2021
+The Best Portable Bluetooth Speakers of 2022

 The Megaboom 3 is also built like a tank, with a tactile, dual-tone exterior that keeps it safe from dust and water (it’s IP67 rating means it can be dunked alongside our other top picks).
 It’s almost actively tough, begging you to throw it like a projectile, or roll it at your friends in an attempt to take out their legs.
 It also has a solid app, which allows you to do things like tune EQ, connect it to other Megaboom speakers in party mode (with a freakishly large group of up to 150 possible), and even use its top button to directly call up a pre-programmed streaming service.

-As a warning, said button may be a little confusing to friends.
-Almost everyone thinks it's the power button, and will treat it as such seeing that it’s the most prominent button on the device.
-Instead, it’s most useful function is to tap for pause/play alongside its streaming service feature.
-Otherwise, the ultra-sized plus and minus volume buttons couldn’t be simpler to use, controlling volume and song skip.

-The Megaboom 3 is a natural choice for the best Bluetooth speaker in your arsenal, but it falls shy of the Sonos Roam in a couple of key areas.
-For one thing, it doesn’t have Wi-Fi or smarts like the Roam does (the Roam offers the same functionatlity as homebound Alexa or Google smart speaker when connected to Wi-Fi), and UE's speaker also can’t be used as part of a multi-speaker sound system.
-While its 20 hours of battery life is massive compared to the Roam (and most other speakers) we found it lasted several hours less at medium volume.
+The Megaboom 3 is a solid choice for the best Bluetooth speaker in your arsenal, but it falls shy of the Sonos Roam in a couple of key areas.
+For one thing, it doesn’t have Wi-Fi or smarts as the Roam does (the Roam offers the same functionality as homebound Alexa or Google smart speaker when connected to Wi-Fi).
+The Megaboom 3 also can’t be used as part of a multi-speaker sound system with other Wi-Fi speakers and soundbars like the Roam.
+And while its 20 hours of battery life is massive compared to the Roam (and most other speakers), it lasted several hours less than advertised at medium volume.

-Most notably, while the Megaboom 3 is an audio wonder, it simply isn’t all that portable.
-While it’s easy to move around the house or throw in the car, unlike the Roam and the Flip 5, it’s harder to fit into a backpack or purse for travel.
-If you’re just going to leave it in the yard for barbecues and you don’t need Wi-Fi, though, the Megaboom 3 is a killer Bluetooth speaker with sound as powerful and clear as anything you’ll find in its class.
+Most notably, while the Megaboom 3 is an audio wonder, it isn’t all that portable.
+While it’s easy to move around the house or throw in the car, unlike the Roam and the Flip, it’s harder to fit into a backpack or purse for travel.
+If you’re just going to leave it in the yard for barbecues and you don’t need Wi-Fi, though, the Megaboom 3 is a killer Bluetooth speaker with sound as powerful and clear as anything you’ll find at its size.

+The Bose SoundLink Flex is an excellent portable Bluetooth speaker that deftly straddles the middle ground between our top picks.
+For the money, you’re getting great design, impressive sound quality, and a decently kitted-out feature set.

+Weighing a little over one pound, the Flex is designed for durability and ruggedness, but still pulls off an appealing form factor.
+Roughly pound cake-shaped, the Flex can be placed in a variety of orientations or even hung from its built-in strap, giving it a certain degree of flexibility—hence the name.
+You’re also getting full IP67 dust/water protection, meaning the Flex is a solid choice to tote along on any outdoor adventures.

 Suppose you were head-over-heels for JBL's Flip line of Bluetooth speakers, but your phone kept dying on you while you were out at the beach or on a hike.
 Before you run off and buy a portable battery pack, you should really take a look at the excellent JBL Charge 5.

-The Charge 5 is essentially two products in one: it has the same general form factor, robust sound quality, intuitive controls, and IP67 rating as the excellent Flip 5, only it adds pass-thru USB charging.
-With 20 hours of battery life, the Charge 5 can keep your tunes playing for almost a full day while it simultaneously charges up your smartphone, tablet, or anything else you wanna plug in there.
+The Charge 5 is essentially two products in one: it has the same intuitive controls, and IP67 rating as the excellent Flip 6, only it adds pass-thru USB charging.
+With 20 hours of battery life, the Charge 5 can keep your tunes playing for almost a full day while it simultaneously charges up your smartphone, tablet, or anything else you'd like to plug in there.
 Just plug your phone's charge cable into the back of the Charge 5 and you're guaranteed almost a full day of music.

-It's also worth mentioning that the Charge 5 is no slouch where sound quality is concerned.
-It sounds every bit as good as JBL's Flip 5, providing solid bass and midtone support and producing robust, enjoyable details in music and podcasts.
-It's big enough to provide enough volume for a small backyard get together, but might be a bit lost in the middle of a noisy party.
+While it's larger and heavier than the Flip, the Charge 5 is no slouch where sound quality is concerned.
+It sounds even more powerful than JBL's Flip, providing bigger bass, solid midrange support, and enjoyable details in music and podcasts.
+It's big enough to provide enough volume for a small backyard get-together, but might be a bit lost in the middle of a noisy party.

-The only drawback with this speaker is that you're definitely paying more for the battery-charging functionality when you compare the Charge 5 to something like the Flip 5, and if you haven't had battery problems it might not make sense to pick this one up.
-But it's also very unlikely that you'd regret having this functionality if you did: somebody's phone or tablet is always on its last legs, and the Charge 5 is here to pick it back up again.
-It's also worth mentioning that the Charge 5 is pretty bulky: that big, charge-bank-type battery needs room, and it reduces the portability here.
-If you're
+The only drawback with this speaker is that you're definitely paying more for the battery-charging than something like the Flip, and if you haven't had battery problems it might not make sense to pick this one up.
+But it's also very unlikely that you'd regret having this functionality: somebody's phone or tablet is always on its last legs, and the Charge 5 is here to pick it back up again.
+If you don't mind paying a bit more for that option, and you're willing to sacrifice some portability, the Charge 5 is a great choice.

 If you want the biggest, loudest, most party-rocking Bluetooth speaker you can buy, JBL’s Boombox 2 wrote the book on “in your face.”
 In all seriousness, as with many JBL speakers the Boombox 2 is immaculately designed—rounded, robust, and heavy—and it has the audio presence to match its hefty size.
 While many of the speakers on this list are around the size of a soda can, the JBL Boombox 2 is a… well, you see, it’s a boombox.
 A dyed-in-the-wool, walk-down-the-street-with-it-on-your-shoulder boombox.

 There are a lot of places where a smaller, more traditional Bluetooth speaker might serve you better.
-We used the Boombox 2 for several weeks while waiting on other Bluetooth speakers to arrive for evaluation.
+We used the Boombox 2 for several weeks.
 As it serenaded us in our kitchen every day, we probably never set the volume to more than 50% of its maximum.
 This Bluetooth speaker is very, very loud—that said, it also sounds really good, featuring more than ample bass presence and good clarity across the frequency spectrum.
 It fills even the most cavernous rooms, easily heard over party conversation, surging ocean waves, or the buzz of nearby power tools.

 It’s also rugged, dunkable thanks to an IPX7 water resistance rating, and designed with covered ports, meaning you can tote it just about anywhere (within reason).
-And with JBL’s “PartyBoost” feature, you can even add in additional JBL speakers (though why you’d need to, I’m not sure).
+And with JBL’s PartyBoost feature, you can even add in additional JBL speakers (though why you’d need to, we're not sure).

 So why isn’t this the #1 Bluetooth speaker?
 Simply put, it’s just too much for most people, even if it’s too much of a good thing.
 It’s (relatively) huge, heavy, expensive, and will offer diminishing returns for casual, everyday situations.
 However, if you’ve got the funds and want a Bluetooth speaker that can be nuanced enough for a low-key night in and loud enough that they’ll hear it on Mars, this is the one to get.

 JBL’s Clip 4 has no right to sound as good as it does.
 While you’ll have to limit your expectations when it comes to bass response for any speaker this size, you’ve got to limit them a lot less with this speaker than comparable models from even a few years back.
-And impressive sound is just one of the enticing aspects of this pint-sized dangler.
+And the impressive sound is just one of the enticing aspects of this pint-sized dangler.

 The fourth generation of JBL’s popular Clip line has improved over its predecessor in multiple ways, from a more sturdy and ergonomic handle to new rubberized dampeners on its backside to keep it from rumbling on a countertop or distorting when the bass ramps up.
-The speaker has more accessible control buttons as well, including rubberized front-side controls and side controls for pairing and powering on that you can identify with your fingertips.
-(Though a word of caution, they’re a bit easier to press accidentally, too.)
+The speaker has more accessible control buttons as well, though a word of caution, they’re a bit easier to press accidentally, too.

 If there’s one part of the oval-shaped model we’re not crazy about, it’s the extremely loud look of the new logo which will not let you forget which brand makes this tag-along device.
 But that’s a small price to pay for a speaker this pocketable that sounds this good.

-Getting back to the sound quality, this is one of the few speakers of its size we actually enjoy listening to.
-It offers relatively impressive detail for everything from jazz to podcasts, and while hip-hop will lose some luster—especially if you try to crank up the jams—it’s the perfect speaker for the shower.
+Getting back to the sound quality, this is one of the few speakers of its size we actually enjoy listening to for most any genre.
+While hip-hop will lose some luster—especially if you try to crank up the jams—it’s the perfect speaker for the shower.
 It also pairs well with getaways where you simply don’t want to bring something chunkier like an Ultimate Ears Megaboom or even JBL’s own Flip or Charge models.

-At 10 hours, battery life isn’t incredible, but it gets you more than a day’s use and an open USB-C port makes it easy to charge.
-The speaker is both dust resistant and dunkable, though it doesn’t float so you won’t want to drop it in a lake.
-It connects via Bluetooth 5.1 for solid connection from 30+ feet.
+At 10 hours, battery life isn’t incredible, but it gets you more than a day’s use, while the IP67 rating means it's both dust resistant and dunkable, though it doesn’t float so you won’t want to drop it in a lake.
+It connects via Bluetooth 5.1 for a solid connection from 30+ feet.

 As for downsides, the Clip 4 doesn’t include a speakerphone like its predecessor, nor does it pair with companion speakers over an app.
 Its rounded edges mean you’ll also need to clip it or lay it flat, which may not always be convenient for sound dispersion.
-Those quibbles aside, if you’re looking for a seriously portable speaker with good sound that won’t break the bank, you’ll have a hard time beating the Clip 4.
-Of course, if you want a very similar experience but would rather save a little cash, you could try to track down the older Clip 3.
-It sounds a fair bit tinnier than the Clip 4, but will still work well as a shower speaker if you can find it at a good discount.
+Those quibbles aside, if you’re looking for a seriously portable speaker with good sound that won’t break the bank, you’ll have a hard time beating the Clip 4

 If you're looking to secure a fancier-than-average portable Bluetooth speaker, the Bose SoundLink Micro delivers.
-This speaker checks off a lot of the right boxes: it's made of durable but very "touchable" materials and features notably elegant design details, plus it sounds great,
+This speaker checks off a lot of the right boxes: it's made of durable but very "touchable" materials and features notably elegant design details.
+Most importantly, it sounds great.

 While most portable Bluetooth speakers of this size are made of cheap, hard plastic, the SoundLink Micro feels nicer in your hands than, frankly, most things.
 It's surprisingly soft—in fact, after passing it around the office, the general opinion was it's straight-up cuddly.
 Granted, the silicone finish is what helps the Micro to be waterproof, but it certainly doubles as a silky smooth exterior.
 There's a certain polish and finesse here that is rare for Bluetooth speakers.